Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 - A course of antibiotics

-- or another specific event in the health history of a client
+- Or another specific event in someone's health timeline

 - SIBO (small intestinal bacterial overgrowth)